grandadmiral-thrawn/metQC/_posts/2015-02-03-min_max_checks.markdown

 | 0.2 to 0.25 | 1  | 3 |
 | >0.25 | 2 | 1 |

-* validations are included in the maximums section

-#### PRIMET 150 : DIFFERENCES BETWEEN FIVE-MINUTE MIN and DAILY MIN for AIRTEMP and RELATIVE HUMIDITY.

-* ** Overview: ** 267 / 267 values collected
-* ** Maximum difference ** 0.25 C on 2014- 07-21.
+On PRIMET, similar trends are observed; a maximum difference between minimums of 0.25 C on 2014- 07-21.

 * The daily minimum temperatures are on average 40.4 percent less than the mean temperature for the day as calculated on the daily summary
 * The five-minute minimum temperatures are on average 39.5 percent less than the mean temperature for the day as calculated as the mean of all the five minute temperatures

-* ** Note: ** the above "averages" are actually medians to remove outlier effect

-One outlier of note:
+However, there is a notorious outlier on 2014-06-13.

 | DATE | Five Minute Table | Value | Daily Table | Value |